MiloTheFish8/frontend-curriculum/notes/browsers.md

     - deploy the website to hosting
 2. Enter website name to the browser
 3. Transfer the name to IP via [DNS](#dns)
+4. Browser tries to connect to a server using TCP protocol (by default connects to 80 port as by default web-server waits browser to connect this port)
-4. Browser sends the HTTP request to the server (browserscope.org check the available amount of requests for different browsers)
+5. After the connection is settled browser forms an HTTP-request and sends it to the server (browserscope.org check the available amount of requests for different browsers)
   - [Transfer levels and protocols](#transfer-levels-and-protocols)
   - Doesn't know about server language
   - 1 file = 1 request (less weight and files = better)
   - contains of headers only
-5. Gets to the physical server via cables
+6. Gets to the physical server via cables
-6. Looking for a program via port number (different for client and server): 80 or 443 (web server nginx, apache), on complete port closes
+7. Looking for a program via port number (different for client and server): 80 for HTTP or 443 for HTTPS (web server nginx, apache), on complete port closes
+  - the port can be changed by the server administrator `https://example.com:3000`
-7. Web server could have several virtual hosts, get our by site name (domain)
+8. Web server could have several virtual hosts, get our by site name (domain) (host header in the request)
-8. Sending a response (headers and body: html, css, js, media, files)
+9. Sending a response (headers and body: html, css, js, media, files)
-9. Browser parses the code (according to the specification native to browser)
+10. Browser parses the code (according to the specification native to browser)

 </details>